BillyDM/awesome-audio-dsp/README.md

 ## Algorithms & Technical Reading
 - [`Musicdsp.org`] - A collection of open source DSP algorithms by the community.
 - [`Cytomic Technical Papers`] - Excellent real-world useable filters and explanations by Cytomic.
-Use these better alternative to Biquad filters that behave much better while being modulated.
+Use these as a better alternative to Biquad filters that behave much better while being modulated.
 - [`deip.pdf`] - High quality resampling and oversampling.
 - [`Freeverb`] - An open-source reverb algorithm.
 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.